-The earliest prior comparison of a PV method to IRR of which we are aware is that of Lorie and Savage [1955] more than 60 years ago.
-This article compared IRR and the calculated total PV of hypothetical business investments and found different rankings for the two measurement choices.
-The authors preferred the PV method because it relates more directly to the impact on shareholder value of the firm.
+investments and finds different rankings for the two measurement choices.
+The authors prefer the PV method since it relates more directly to the impact on shareholder value of the firm.
 That is, the excess of the PV measure over the invested amount is arguably the benefit to shareholders of making the investment under consideration.

-Another study with a similar conclusion is that of Weeks et al. [1994], who analyzed the costs and benefits of various professions.
-The education for the profession (attorney, physician, business) is the initial investment and lifetime earnings are the return on investment.
+Another study with a similar conclusion is that of Weeks et. al. analyzing the costs and benefits of various professions.9 The education for the profession (attorney, physician, business) is the initial investment and lifetime earnings are the return on investment.
 The authors find the rankings of "best profession" to be dependent on choice of measurement (IRR or excess PV of lifetime earnings beyond education costs).
-Business school graduates prevail under IRR, while lawyers and specialist physicians lead the pack with net PV.
+Business school graduates prevail under IRR while lawyers and specialist physicians lead the pack with net PV.